felipe-m/oscad_filter_stage/readme.md

     +--- oscad_utils: functions in OpenSCAD, https://github.com/felipe-m/oscad_utils
  +--- stl: Parts exported to STL
  +--- imgs: Images of the 4 parts in png format
+    +--- small: reduced size images
+    +--- idler_hold_steps: images for the step by step explanation for the idler holder +--- idler_tens_steps: images for the step by step explanation for the idler tensioner
 ```

  oscad_utils: are OpenSCAD functions to make bolts, chamfers and fillets, check https://github.com/felipe-m/oscad_utils